SoftServeUniversity/yunakquiz-angular/README.md

-yunakquiz-sinatra
+yunakquiz-angular
-Back-end part of the YunakQuiz project
+Front-end part of the YunakQuiz project